savob/savobajic.ca/content/projects/personal/esc/esc-v4.md

 <figure>
 <img src="/images/esc-v4-amtel-ice-udpi.jpg">
-<figcaption>Fig. 10 - My ATMEL-ICE and adapter for my UPDI header</figcaption>
+<figcaption>My ATMEL-ICE and adapter for my UPDI header</figcaption>
 </figure>

 The upgrade in tooling spoke for itself *immediately!* My programming times were a fraction of what they were using my pyUDPI